civic-fv/romp/tests/README.md

 model checkers can have.

 ### [`n_peterson_bug.m`](./n_peterson_bug.m)

+ n_peterson is a classic solution to the critical section problem.
+The critical section problem ensures that no two process change or modify the value of a resource at the same time.
 #### About the Bug

+The bug state is a synthetically injected "Hard Bug" designed to be difficult to find.
+If a sequence of processors is in the queue , then that substring of orderings causes error.
+Increasing the number of processors and making the substring to be equal to length of three makes it hard bug.
 #### Build & Run _(with recommended settings)_
 ```bash
 make n_peterson_bug                                    # build the model checkers